kevinmichaelchen/cel-typescript/README.md

 # cel-typescript

-A TypeScript binding for the Common Expression Language (CEL) using [cel-rust][cel-rust].
+A TypeScript binding for the [Common Expression Language (CEL)][cel-spec] using [cel-rust][cel-rust].
 This project provides a Node.js native module that allows you to use CEL in your TypeScript/JavaScript projects.

+CEL is a familiar C/C++/Java/Python-like language for expressing boolean conditions, calculations, and variable substitutions.
+It's especially useful for policy enforcement, configuration validation, and business rule evaluation.

 [cel-spec]: https://github.com/google/cel-spec
 [cel-rust]: https://github.com/clarkmcc/cel-rust

-## What is CEL?

-[Common Expression Language (CEL)][cel-spec] is an expression language created by Google that implements common semantics for expression evaluation.
-It's a simple language for expressing boolean conditions, calculations, and variable substitutions.
-CEL is used in various Google products and open-source projects for policy enforcement, configuration validation, and business rule evaluation.

 ## Installation